freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1413.1

 Run the script and rent the next bike on the list.
-Use the same customer that's already in the database.
+Use the customer with phone number `555-5555` again to rent it.

 #### HINTS